kousiknath/Concurrency/README.md

 ## Concurrency and Multi-threading for everyone

-1. Recipe for alternate data printing (synchronization, wait notify, volatile)
+1. Recipe for alternate data printing (synchronization, wait-notify, volatile)
 2. Recipe for rate limiting (Semaphore)
 3. Recipe for counting words in a big file (Countdown Latch)
 4. Recipe for Friends Outing (Cyclic Barrier)